hillaryserel/Shimmer-Button/README.md

 # Simmer-Button

 ## Overview
-The Simmer-Button project is a creative endeavor to implement a button with a shimmer effect using web technologies.
+The Shimmer-Button project is a creative endeavor to implement a button with a shimmer effect using web technologies.
 It is designed to work exclusively in Chromium-based browsers due to its use of custom properties.

 ## Features
 - **Simmer Effect**: A visually appealing shimmer animation that runs across the button.